ZHZ117/GameplayProgramming/PeerReview/PeerReview-Exercise3.md

 ___
 #### Justification #####
-Write justification here.
+The watcher is correctly set, and all pikminis groups can change their color.
 ___
 ### Stage 1.2 ###

-- [ ] Perfect
+- [X] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory